gla-rad/eNav-APIGateway/docker/overview.md

 As a concept, the CSSA is based on the Service Oriented Architecture (SOA).
-A pure-SOA approach however was found to be a bit cumbersome for the GLA operations, as it usually requires the entire IT landscape being compatible, resulting in high investment costs [6].
+A pure-SOA approach however was found to be a bit cumbersome for the GLA operations, as it usually requires the entire IT landscape being compatible, resulting in high investment costs.
 In the context of e-Navigation, this could become a serious problem, since different components of the system are designed by independent teams/manufacturers.
 Instead, a more flexible microservice architecture was opted for.
 This is based on a break-down of the larger functional blocks into small independent services, each responsible for performing its own orchestration, maintaining its own data and communicating through lightweight mechanisms such as HTTP/HTTPS.
 It should be pointed out that SOA and the microservice architecture are not necessarily that different.